Clients and projects

 Formerly known as UWIC, the University has an enviable reputation for Sport and is home to the National Athletics Centre and hosts international rugby & football teams who are in the Welsh capital to play at the nearby Millennium Stadium.
 The services provided, include grounds maintenance at four Campuses and Halls of Residence sites across the City.
 Sports pitch maintenance; the Cyncoed Campus provides natural & artificial facilities for the University as well as high profile professional visiting teams.
 The implementation of the innovative IMPACT Planting scheme to provide ecological and sustainable herbaceous borders across the Estate.

-The Memorial garden at the Rothermere American Institute was Financed by friends of HRH Princess Margaret and was opened by The Queen in May 2006.
+The Memorial garden at the Rothermere American Institute was Financed by friends of HRH Princess Margaret and was opened by The Queen.
 Designed by Anouska Hempel it was Built around and between existing historic and listing buildings in Oxford College.
 Hard and soft landscaping works included using 1.1m² Yorkstone slabs, to very small tolerances with very poor access, which made for challenging handling of materials.

 The project was a hard and soft landscape installation for our client British Land.
 The work comprised of the design, fabrication and fixing of 340no. concrete planters onto various roof gardens on a central London office tower block.
 This was one of our most challenging projects completed.

 Royal Ascot Racecourse